VUmcCGP/wisecondor/README.md

         - WisecondorX will internally generate a male and female gonosomal reference.
 It is advisable that both male and female samples are represented in the reference set.
 If e.g. no male samples are included, the Y chromosome will not be part of the analysis when testing male cases.
-        - For NIPT analysis, an important exception on previous rule holds: only pregnancies of female feti should be used to generate the reference.
-This implies that for NIPT, WisecondorX is not able to analyse the Y chromosome.
-Additionally, this goes without saying, make sure you do not manually annotate samples as male during the convert phase.
+        - For NIPT analysis, it is advised that both male and female feti are (more or less) equally included.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.
         - Try to include at least 50 samples per reference.
-The more the better, yet, from 300 on it is unlikely to observe additional improvement concerning normalization.
+The more the better, yet, from 500 on it is unlikely to observe additional improvement concerning normalization.
 - Predict CNAs (using the reference and test .npz cases of interest)